xuebinqin/SalientClosedBoundaryTrackingDataset/README.md

 8.ToolBox.avi:			1135<br>
 9.TransparentCup.avi: 		1051<br>

-For each frame, there are two level ground truth: <br>
+For each frame, there are two kinds of ground truth: <br>

 (1) POLYGON based ground truth in the folder "GroundTruthByPolygons".<br>
 --
 The <xxx_TrackingGroundTruth.txt> are organized as follows:<br>